andres1138/macOS_DisableRoundedWindowCorners/README.md

 # Disable Rounded Window Corners
 Big Sur brought about a lot of nonsense in my opinion.
-The quality of the desktop wallpapers have diminished down to a simpleton level of creativity.The one visible change that just turns my stomach is the rounded window corners, I absolutely detest tbese rounded window corners that were introduced in Big Sur.
-After searching for awhile oand not going anywhere, I finally found a solution.
+The quality of the desktop wallpapers have diminished down to a simpleton level of creativity.The one visible change that just turns my stomach is the rounded window corners, I absolutely detest these rounded window corners that were introduced in Big Sur.
+After searching for awhile and not going anywhere, I finally found a solution.
 If it was not for ThemeEngine.
 I would have not been able to pull this off.
 I have included this within this repository as well.

 # Instructions

+> * REMEMBER to unplug any EGPU's and external monitors before entering in these commands.
+> * I speak from expierence, if not unplugged, you will end up reinstalling the operating system.
+That gets very old after awhile.

 1. mkdir ~/livemount

 2. diskutil list - (It will be under (synthesized), yours may not be named disk2s5)